AGNC-Lab/Quad/README.md

 ## Stopping flight software and turning Quadcopter off:

 * If the flight software is running and you want it to stop, push ESC (do not Ctrl+C unless strictly necessary!).
-* In order to turn que quad off, type (in the ssh'd terminal):
+* In order to turn the quad off, type (in the ssh'd terminal):
 ```shell
 shutdown -h now
 ```